 Maintaining Certification and Continuous Improvement

 The final step in obtaining FSSC 22000 certification is to maintain it by ensuring compliance with FSSC 22000 requirements.
+For Quality Supervisors and VP Quality Assurance leaders, this ongoing phase is where tracking quality KPIs — such as audit completion rates, non-conformance rates, and time to resolution — becomes essential to proving continued compliance.
 This involves:

 - Maintaining PRPs, HACCP, and management system requirements by following the established procedures and processes.